jlperona/bart-passenger-heatmap/README.md

 * Make sure to check that your strings are imported as characters, and not factors, if that's necessary for your logic.
 I spent a long time debugging that issue.
 * Make sure you didn't accidentally overwrite your input data.
 Sometimes you accidentally modify it, even when you didn't mean to.
 * Validating your data is important.
 I knew that from prior experience, but it was admittedly funny when I crashed the app by selecting no hours to display.
+* Good comments are incredibly helpful when coming back to this project after 2 years.

 ## Future